-The majority of the positions on campus require a two week posting period before applications can be reviewed.
-In most cases the review process takes several weeks, if not months.
-After the department begins reviewing applications, they will contact applicants of interest directly for telephone screening and/or an in-person interview.
-While most applicants are initially contacted via telephone, they may also be contacted through e-mail.
-Make sure to check your spam folder as in some cases e-mails can be filtered by your service provider.
+The majority of positions on campus require a two-week posting period before applications can be reviewed.
+In most cases, the review process may take several weeks, if not months.
+After the department begins reviewing applications, they will contact applicants of interest directly for an initial screening and/or an interview.
+You may be contacted via email and/or phone.
+Please make sure to check your spam folder as in some cases e-mails can be filtered by your service provider.

 For a variety of reasons, including privacy protection, we are not able to provide that information.
 If you would like to address your cover letter, you can address it to “Dear Hiring Manager” or “Dear Hiring Committee.”

 The University requires that applications are submitted through our online system.